matin-web/matin-web/README.md

     learning: ["Advanced React", "TypeScript", "Next.js"],
     interests: ["Clean Code", "Modern UI/UX", "Continuous Learning", "Web Performance"],

 story: () => {
-        return "My journey started with a simple goal: build a website for my business. " + "That curiosity sparked a passion that evolved into a career. " + "From my first full-stack thesis project in 2018 to today, " + "I've been crafting digital experiences that users love.";
+    return "My journey into web development started with curiosity and a desire to create. " + "I began by learning the fundamentals of front-end development and building small projects. " + "Over time, this interest turned into a clear career path focused on React and modern web technologies. " + "Today, I’m continuously learning and building projects to improve my skills and create better user experiences.";
 }

 };
 ```